AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/index.md

 [filter level="beginner"]
 ## Welcome Back Again

-In the previous two courses, we learned how to create a basic AMP site.
+In the previous two courses, we learned how to create a basic ABC site.
 We learned how to use components to add features to our site and handle user interaction.

 Together, we built a site from scratch for the fictional Chico’s Cheese Bicycles shop.
 We added content such as videos and images, a newsletter subscription form, a slide-out menu, and a more elaborate image carousel.